Xilinx/finn/src/finn/compressor/README.md

 ### Custom Pipeline Depth
 Specify the maximum combinational delay for the compressor using `-p MAX_DEPTH`.
 Note that the final adder, which has at least one single routing delay, cannot be pipelined.
+This excludes the `Quaternary Adder`, which can be split into two stages when not used in accumulation.
+The pipelined version is the default if `-a` is not passed.

 ### Constant Input
 Aside to the regular, variable compressor inputs, the tool also supports an additional constant input.
 It can be specified as a binary number by `-c NUMBER`.